RESEARCH

 Working papers

 Engelberg, Reed, and Ringgenberg (2012) demonstrate that short sales on days with public news predict future returns better than other shorts, suggesting that short sellers profit from processing public information.
 I show that these results significantly vary across countries.
-Globally, there are no predictability differences between shorts on the news and non-news days.
-Yet news-day shorting better predicts returns in countries with higher-quality public information and less insider trading.
-Instead, I find evidence suggesting that short sellers use private information internationally, as indicated by their ability to anticipate future negative news and their trading in unison with insiders.
+News-day shorting only predicts returns in countries with high-quality public information and country-level governance, which make news trading strategies more reliable.
+The evidence in this paper suggests that short sellers’ informational advantage in most countries comes from their access to private information, as indicated by their ability to anticipate future negative news and their trading in unison with insiders.

 We describe a mechanism whereby rational learning and trading by investors induce a specific pattern of mispricing in the cross-section of stocks.
 In equilibrium, less capital-constrained investors allocate proportionately more learning resources to larger stocks and extract more profits, while price efficiency increases monotonically with stock size.
 Empirical investigation of institutional trading, mutual fund portfolios, and information acquisition activities supports these predictions.
 In the cross-section of stocks, size tends to explain mispricing better than any explicitly measured friction documented in prior literature, suggesting that most of the variation in mispricing can be attributed to scale-induced incentives.